 Our income tax liability and effective tax rate could be adversely affected by a variety of factors, including changes in our business, the mix of earnings in countries with differing statutory tax rates, changes in tax laws or tax rulings, changes in interpretations of existing laws, or developments in tax examinations or investigations.
 Any of these factors could have a negative impact on our business or require us to change the manner in which we operate our business.
 The tax regimes we are subject to, or operate under, are unsettled and may be subject to significant change.
-A number of countries are actively pursuing fundamental changes to the tax laws applicable to multinational companies like us.
 Furthermore, tax authorities may choose to examine or investigate our tax reporting or tax liability, including under transfer pricing or permanent establishment theories.
 These proceedings may lead to adjustments or proposed adjustments to our income taxes or provisions for uncertain tax positions.